skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-deployment.rst

      # Example:
      # gcloud container clusters get-credentials testcluster --region us-central1-c

-3. [If using GPUs] If you are using GKE version 1.30.1-gke.115600 or older, you may need to to `manually install <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers>`_ nvidia drivers for GPU support.
+3. [If using GPUs] For GKE versions newer than 1.30.1-gke.115600, NVIDIA drivers are pre-installed and no additional setup is required.
+If you are using an older GKE version, you may need to
+   `manually install <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers>`_
+   NVIDIA drivers for GPU support.
 You can do so by deploying the daemonset depending on the GPU and OS on your nodes:

    .. code-block:: console